neilgee/genesischild/readme.md

 - PHP is enabled to execute in widget areas
 - Shortcode enabled in widget areas
 - 'Read More' link is enabled on post excerpts
-- Comments header changed to 'Leave a Comment'
 - HTML Tags and Attributes is removed from comments
 - The font 'Open Sans' is enqueued from Google Fonts in *includes/scripts-styles.php*
 - Author name removed in Post Meta for posts